CU-ESIIL/Summit_group_2026_7/docs/index.md

     - If you turn off 'Instructions' then you will only see the page content for public display.

 -->
-# Team 7: AI and Education in Environmental Science
+# AI and Education in Environmental Science
 <!--
 !!! note "Day 1 directions"
     AI and Education in Environmental Science